wemake-services/meta/_rsdp/roles-and-responsibilities.md

 We also have a project manager on board.
 But responsibilities of the project manager in our team is not common.
-We believe that good project **does not work at all** since some point in time.
+We believe that good project manager **does not work at all** since some point in time.
 Good project manager creates processes which do not require any interruptions.
 So, we try to automate as many regular processes as possible.